Clifford Wiens: Education

-Clifford Wien's education started in a one-room school located in the downtown area of Glen Ker.
+Clifford Wien's education started in a one-room school located in the downtown area of Glen Kerr.
 Due to his Mennonite heritage, Wien's first languages were low and high German.
 He would eventually learn English by the age of 7.

 After graduating high school, Wiens would further his education with an undergraduate degree in agriculture at the University of Saskatchewan in 1943 in Saskatoon.
 He attended the university under a wheat pool sponsorship program for young farmers and machine tooling, granted by the Moose Jaw Technical School.
 Eventually, Wiens would decide to leave the agriculture program to pursue one of his passions of painting.
 He would study painting at the Banff Centre for Continuing Education, now known as the Banff Centre for Arts and Creativity.
 He would study under the tutelage of A.Y.
 Jackson, a founder of the Group of Seven.
 His time studying with Jackson would be relatively short however, as Wiens decided that the lack of job prospects in the field of painting was very daunting.

 Wiens would then choose to follow his passion of designing and construction, by continuing his education at the Rhode Island School of Design in 1949.
 He was accepted into the school on a full scholarship and began studies in Industrial Design with the intention of eventually designing farm equipment.
 He would ultimately switch to architecture after his first year, however, as the architecture curriculum at the Rhode Island School of Design was heavily influenced by the idea of modernism from the Bauhaus.
 The concepts that the Bauhaus preached would finally snag Clifford Wiens into a career he would hold most of his remaining working years.
 Wiens would graduate in 1954 with a full degree in architecture.